clementravet/BIMAnalyst_g_33/README.md

 # BIManalyst group 33
-Focus area: Sustainability - Consumption of Operation (Ventilation)
+Focus area: Sustainability - Consumption of Operation (Only ventilation)

 Claim check: The building is ventilated with balanced mechanical ventilation